Chip, chip hooray! Here are the homemade pickles that put all others to shame.

 About the pickling spices.
 Pickling spices are a blend of spices and the blend can vary from packer to packer.
 Click here for my recipe for pickling spices.

 Options.
 You can add other flavors if you wish.
 I recommend you start with this recipe.
 Then, if you like, make another batch and add a small sliced onion, or 1/2 teaspoon of hot pepper flakes.
+I added one tiny bird pepper to the filled jar and when I tasted the pickles an hour later they were already 2-alarm.
+Vinegar is a powerful solvent.

 1) Prep.
 Slice the cukes into 1/8" disks.
 Place the cucumber slices in a bowl.
 Sprinkle with the salt, and mix it all together.
 Put the bowl in the fridge for about 3 hours.

-2) Take an 18 x 18" square of cheesecloth.
+2) Option 1.
+Take an 18 x 18" square of cheesecloth.
 Fold in half and again to make a smaller square 4 layers thick.
 Place the pickling spices in the center of the square.
 Bring up all the edges and tie them together to make a pouch, and tie it together with some kitchen string.

 "I don't believe in storks.
 I know they don't deliver babies; they deliver pickles."Tracy Morgan